AdobeDocs/experience-manager-65.fr-FR/help/assets/bulk-approval.md

    ![review_name](assets/review_name.png)

 1. Click **[!UICONTROL Submit]**, and then click **[!UICONTROL Done]** to close the confirmation message.
 Une notification pour la nouvelle tâche est envoyée à l’approbateur.
-1. Connectez-vous à  Assets en tant qu’approbateur et accédez à l’IU Assets.
+1. Log in to [!DNL Assets] as an Approver and navigate to the [!DNL Assets] UI.
 To approve assets, click **[!UICONTROL Notifications]** and then select the review task from the list.

    ![Notification des ressources](assets/aemAssetsNotification.png)